 Hyundai Ioniq 5

 How it makes you feel when you get in: A clean cut, logical interior and a sun spilling fixed sunroof.
 We have a lot of discussions about minimalist car interiors.
-While we do like luxe materials, there’s something to be said for the low key approach that Hyundai takes, though the gray material on our tester is a bit dull.
+While we do like luxe materials, there’s something to be said for the low key approach that Hyundai takes, though the gray material on our tester lacks sheen.
+The wireless charging pad, now included, has shifted up higher for better accessibility, and its equipped with Android Auto and Apple CarPlay.

-Space for people and things: What is always appealing about this form is its practical use of place and space.
+Space for people and things: What is always appealing about this wagon-like form is its practical use of place and space.
+Yet, space is somewhat limited compared to rivals in this category.

 Best Features: So many standard feature on the Limited package including a hands-free power lift gate, driver-assist systems, rain-sensing wipers, safety forward collision warning system and tire pressure monitoring.
 Hyundai offers 3 years of maintenance and 5-year unlimited road assistance.